Theia-Finance-Labs/climate.risk.tool/CONTEXT.md

 ## Recent Changes

 ### Bug Fixes
+- **Fixed drought damage factor matching with province fallback**: Enhanced `join_drought_damage_factors()` to handle provinces without specific drought damage data.
+When a province doesn't have drought factors for a crop (e.g., Amapá province), the function now falls back to the first available province that has data for that crop type.
+This ensures all agriculture assets affected by drought get proper damage factors, growing_season, and off_window columns.
+Previously, assets in provinces without drought data would get damage_factor=0 with NA metadata.
+(2025-10-30)
 - **Fixed NC hazard scenario extraction**: Corrected parsing logic in `load_nc_cube_with_terra()` to properly handle both GIRI-style files (explicit scenario indices like `scenario=_1`) and ensemble-style files (combination indices).
 Files now correctly extract all scenarios instead of defaulting to "present" only.
 - **Fixed hazard selection validation**: Added proper validation to require at least one hazard event selection before running analysis.
 Previously, the app would run with a default hazard when none were selected, which could lead to unexpected results.
 Now shows clear error message: "Please select at least one hazard event before running the analysis.
 Use the 'Add hazard' button to configure hazard events."
 - Fixed encoding issues in Brazilian flood map processing